 Being a REL major/minor is not required to be appointed to this program; Peer mentors’ main qualification is their having excelled in our core classes.

-Note: In this initial, Spring 2017 semester, the Peer Mentor Program is limited to REL 100 and REL 102.
+Note: In these initial semesters, the Peer Mentor Program is limited to REL 100 and REL 102.

-Students enrolled in classes covered by this program can email the appropriate peer mentors directly to request a meeting (in either the REL library [Manly 200] or Gorgas Library) to discuss strategies for success in the course.
+Students enrolled in REL 102 can email the appropriate peer mentors directly to request a meeting (in either the REL library [Manly 200] or Gorgas Library) to discuss strategies for success in the course.